martasp/FuseDrill/README.md

 [![Publish cli](https://github.com/martasp/FuseDrill/actions/workflows/PublishFusedrillCli.yml/badge.svg?branch=main)](https://github.com/martasp/FuseDrill/actions/workflows/PublishFusedrillCli.yml)
 ## 🚀 Introduction

 FuseDrill is a tool for fuzzing and simulation testing of OpenAPIs using snapshots.
-It helps you identify open api contract changes from previous version to current.
+It helps you identify openAPI contract changes from the previous version to the current one.

 ## ✨ Features

-- **Automated Fuzzing**: Generates permutations of all api inputs reqests with randomizer.
+- **Automated Fuzzing**: Generates permutations of all API input requests with randomizer.
-- **Detailed Reports**: Get json report on the fuzz test result that will be committed on your source control.
+- **Detailed Reports**: Get a json report on the fuzz test result that will be committed on your source control.
 - **CI/CD Integration**: Integrate with your CI/CD pipeline.
+- **AI helper bot**: Reeds the fuzzing diff report analyzes it and adds suggestion list comment on a pull request.
 ## 📋 Usage

 To use FuseDrill, you need to set up a GitHub Actions workflow.
 Here is an example configuration: